-To learn more or to register, click HERE
+To learn more or become a sponsor, click HERE

 A great attitude.
 A friend to everyone.
 An infectious smile.
 An excellent athlete whose passion was wrestling.
 A mentor and leader to those around him.
 These are just a few of the things people knew and admired about Colter Abely.

 Colter grew up in Middletown and graduated from Xavier High School.
 He was surrounded by friends, neighbors, and teachers who looked forward to his smile, his positive attitude about life, and his willingness to help everyone.